Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Algebras of Degree 4

 \section{Algebras of Degree 4}

+In this section, $p=2$, and so $k$ is an algebraically closed field of $\operatorname{char}(k)=2$.
+For a field $F$ containing $k$, any central simple $F$-algebra of degree 4 is either of exponent 4, 2 or 1 (the split case).
+The case of algebras of exponent 2 is well-understood. \begin{prop} The essential dimension and essential 2-dimension of $\operatorname{Alg}_{4,2}$ is exactly 3. \end{prop}

-A nonsplit algebra of degree 4 is either of exponent 4 or 2.
-The case of algebras of exponent 2 is well-understood.
-In this case, every central simple algebra $A$ of degree 4 and exponent 2 over $F$ is isomorphic to a tensor product of two quaternion algebras (see \cite[Page 174, Theorem 2]{Albert:1968}).
-On the one hand, the essential dimension of $A$ is at most 3 (see \cite{McKinnie:2017}).
-And on the other hand, if $A$ is a division algebra (for example, the algebra $[\alpha^{-1},\beta)_{2,F} \otimes [\gamma,\alpha)_{2,F}$ over $F=k(\alpha,\beta,\gamma)$, see \cite{Chapman:2020}), then it cannot descend to a field of transcendence 2 over an algebraically closed field, because such fields are linked, i.e., every two quaternion algebras share a common maximal subfield, and then every biquaternion algebra over such fields are never division.
+\begin{proof} Let $A$ be a central simple algebra of degree 4 and exponent 2 over $F$.
+By \cite[Page 174, Theorem 2]{Albert:1968}, $A$ is isomorphic to a tensor product of two quaternion algebras.
+On the one hand, the essential dimension of $A$ is at most 3 by \cite{McKinnie:2017}.
+On the other hand, let $A$ be a division algebra over $F$.
+For example, the algebra $[\alpha^{-1},\beta)_{2,F} \otimes [\gamma,\alpha)_{2,F}$ over $F=k(\alpha,\beta,\gamma)$ is division (see \cite{Chapman:2020}). $A$ remains division after any odd degree extension and any such extension cannot descend to a field of transcendence degree 2 over an algebraically closed field, because such fields are linked (see \cite[Theorem 3.1]{Baeza:1982} where the statement is about fields of $u$-invariant $\leq 4$ which applies because the $u$-invariant in this case is 4 by \cite[Prop 2]{MammoneMoresiWadsworth:1991}), i.e., every two quaternion algebras share a common maximal subfield, and then every biquaternion algebra over such fields is never a division algebra.
 Therefore $\operatorname{ed}(\operatorname{Alg}_{4,2})=3$.